 2. Reconstructable graticules

 Plate tectonic reconstructions require to provide a present-day reference for the readers.
-While country outlines or coastlines are one of the most common features used for such visual guidance, present-day map graticules, rotated back in time provide a time-independent visual guidance.
+While country outlines or coastlines are one of the most common features used for such visual guidance, present-day map graticules, rotated back in time and cookie-cut to tectonic block outlines can provide a time-independent visual guidance.

 This repository is hosted using the self-contained Fossil distributed version control software.